Tag Archive for: HPC

 Number of participants: minimum 5, maximum 10.

-Length: The course takes a half-day,
+Length: The course takes one half-day,

 from 09:00 to 13:00 with 2 breaks.